TeamNexile/jk-workshop-docs/updating.md

 layout: default
 title: Updating
 nav_order: 11
-last_modified_date: 2023-01-12 17:14
+last_modified_date: 2023-03-24 13:32
 ---

 # Updating
 {: .no_toc }

-Updating the content of your item in the Workshop in few easy steps!<!-- more -->
+how to update the content of your items in the Workshop.<!-- more -->
 {: .fs-6 .fw-300 }

 <style>